What are Dividend Aristocrats?

 Regular distributions are good, rapidly rising dividends are better.
 Particularly in times of rising interest rates, annual dividend growth should not be less than 5%.

-Dividend aristocrats with high dividend growth
+Dividend Aristocrats with high dividend growth

 Payout ratio